wevm/ox/.changeset/blue-flowers-applaud.md

 "ox": minor
 ---

-BREAKING CHANGE: Updates Signature toHex to use `v` rather than `yParity`
+Updated `Signature.toHex` to serialize the last byte as `v` instead of `yParity` for widened compatibility.